Manvendraaa29/SQL-for-Interviews/README.md

 This is **not** an exhaustive list of every SQL command.
 It is a strategically prioritized learning path that reflects the realities of the data science interview.
 The curriculum de-emphasizes database administration tasks and focuses intensely on what interviewers test: **advanced data querying, complex data manipulation, analytical pattern recognition, and performance optimization**.

-The objective is to move beyond simple command memorization and develop the ability to **"think in SQL"** as an analyst.
+The objective is to move beyond simple command memorization and develop the ability to **"think in SQL"**.

 ---